 You'll need to create a new, empty text field to serve as your geocode cache field.
-The block will use this empty field to save some additional information for each address, allowing it to display markers on the map.
+The app will use this empty field to save some additional information for each address, allowing it to display markers on the map.

 Step 2: Get a Google Maps API key.

-The Airtable map block requires you to have a Google Maps API key.
+The Airtable map app requires you to have a Google Maps API key.
 Make sure you have a Google account—if not, you will need to create one.
 Next, visit this Getting Started guide and click the button that says “Get a key.”
 Keep this key handy for the next step.

 Now that your map is set up, you can view it in one of three styles (Light, Map, or Satellite), and even look at your locations using Street View.